How can I place an order?

 Do I pay my provincial tax as well as GST on mail-order purchases?

-We charge the 5% GST on all retail sales and orders delivered to Canadian addresses (or the combined HST rate to maritime provinces).
-We do not collect the provincial sales tax for other provinces.
+We charge the 5% GST on all retail sales and orders.
+We do not collect the provincial sales tax or HST for other provinces.

 Your gun lists show a gun I’m interested in, but there isn’t a picture of it.
 Will you be posting a picture of it soon?

 For serious enquiries we can email photos.
 Please provide our stock number and the firearm description.

 What is the process having a firearm transferred to me?

 There is no longer any registration for non-restricted firearms.
 However we do make up an invoice with your information in case of recalls or in cases the customer needs to send the firearm for warranty.

 For restricted firearms we make up an invoice with customers information and register the firearm either online or phone.
 This initiates the transfer of the firearm from our inventory to the buyers.
 The buyer is supplied a reference number to call the CFO the next business day to get a short term Authorization To Transport (ATT).
 This ATT allows you to pick up the firearm from our place of business to your residence.

 *Disclaimer: Once the transfer has been made the approval is in the hands of the CFO.
 We will do what we can to make the process easier, but all approvals are out of our control.

 If you live out of town or unable to come in and wanting to purchase a restricted firearm we can initiate the transfer and contact you with the reference number.
 You can then call the CFO and set up an ATT to pick up or we can ship the firearm to you.